Back pain, let's find the actual cause.

 Posture & muscle imbalance

 Long hours at a desk, repetitive lifting, or favoring one side can leave deep core muscles weak and surface muscles overworked.
-Many patients report that addressing posture and movement patterns delivers more durable back pain relief than passive care alone.
+A lot of patients find that fixing posture and how they move holds up better over time than just getting worked on and going home.

 Joint & nerve compression

 Stuck spinal segments and irritated nerves can keep the pain cycle running long after the original injury has healed.
-Evidence suggests that combined adjustments, decompression, and laser therapy can help calm this pattern.
+In our experience, combining adjustments, decompression, and laser therapy often helps calm this pattern.
+We'll watch how your back responds and adjust as we go.
 If your pain radiates into a leg, see sciatica; if it's a known disc issue, see disc issues.

 Get a real plan for your back.